Yankees vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and won three of those contests.
+- In five games over the last 10 matchups when favored by bookmakers, the Yankees have a record of 4-1.

-- When it comes to hitting the over, the Yankees and their opponents are 6-3-1 in their last 10 games with a total.
+- The Yankees and their opponents have combined to hit the over seven times in their last 10 games with a total.

 Discover More About This Game